robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-controllers/jbcontroller/write/minttokensof.md

           msg.sender == address(_fundingCycle.dataSource())
       );

-      // If the message sender is not a terminal or a datasource, the current funding cycle must allow minting. if (
+      // If the message sender is a terminal or a datasource, the current funding cycle must allow minting. if (
         !_fundingCycle.mintingAllowed() &&
         !directory.isTerminalOf(_projectId, IJBPaymentTerminal(msg.sender)) &&